Cross-Border Financial Advisors for Internationally Mobile Individuals

 We generally recommend that U.S. taxpayers maintain all their investment assets in the U.S. financial system, understanding that certain tax-advantaged foreign accounts must be left in the country where they were established.
 Consolidating assets in the U.S. enables you to enjoy the significant benefits of our system including low costs, a strong transparency, a regulatory environment, and abundant investment choices, along with the appropriate tax reporting.
 Foreign professionals coming into the U.S. have the added challenge of moving portfolios into the U.S. or facing the difficulty of overseeing accounts in another country.

 Cross-border families face a far more complex wealth management challenge.
-In general, they are better served by finding a trusted financial advisor who can understand their unique situation.
+In general, they are better served by finding a trusted cross-border financial advisor who can understand their unique situation.

 What should you know about owning real estate in multiple countries?